 1/2 tsp.
 Tea Tree

-- Gently rinse the mint then roughly rip them into big chunks and put in the bottom of a sterilized mason jar.
+- Gently rinse the herbs, roughly rip them into big chunks and put in the bottom of a sterilized mason jar.

-- Bring to a boil the distilled water then pour over the leaves.
-Seal the jar and set in a sunny spot for 24 hours (shake vigorously once in the morning and once at night).
+- Bring to a boil the distilled water, pour over the leaves.
+Seal the jar and place in a sunny spot for 24 hours (shake vigorously in the morning and again at night).

 - After 24 hours strain and throw out the leaves, keeping just the infusion.

 - Add vodka and the 1/2 tsp of Tea Tree.
-Shake well then pour into spray bottle.
-Use as needed, shake well before using.
+Combine then pour into spray bottle.
+Use as needed, shaking well first.

-Can also substitute the fresh mint with 1/2 tsp. of a favorite mint EO, just add it to the vodka, water and tea tree–shake bottle before each use.
+May also substitute the fresh herbs with 1/2 tsp. of a favorite mint EO, just add it to the liquids–shake bottle before each use.

 - Clean inside the shoes with soap and water (if they’re machine washable–throw them in there).

-- Once thoroughly dry, double bag them and stick in freezer overnight.
+- Once thoroughly dry, double bag the footwear and stick in freezer for a day or two.
 This will help kill the bacteria and fungi.

-- Once thawed and back to room temperature, spritz with choice of vinegar, cider vinegar, rubbing alcohol, vodka, or Pine-Sol (try covering the entire inside).
+- Once thawed and back to room temperature, spritz with choice of vinegar, cider vinegar, rubbing alcohol, vodka, or Pine-Sol (do your best to cover the entire inside).

-- Once dry, dust them with a favorite foot powder.
+- Dust with a favorite foot talc after they’re dry.